degamojay/simple-QR-generator/README.md

-This repository is a Simple URL QR generator based from the user input from the prompt.
+This repository is a Simple URL QR generator based on the URL provided by the user.
 For this to run,
 1. run node index.js in your terminal.
 2. enter the URL that you want to be generated as a QR code.
 3. Voilah! qr generated in qr-img.png